Learning Outcomes

 A supplier fails to deliver custom parts to a manufacturer, breaching their contract.
 As a result, the manufacturer loses a lucrative contract with a third party.
 The supplier was not told about the third-party contract.

-Answer: The manufacturer cannot recover for the lost third-party contract.
+The manufacturer cannot recover for the lost third-party contract.
 This is a consequential loss that was not foreseeable to the supplier at contract formation, since the supplier was not informed of the special circumstances.
+The lost third-party contract is therefore too remote under the foreseeability rule, even though it was caused by the breach.

 Worked Example 1.2